kaushikravichandran/kaushikravichandran.github.io/_pages/about.md

 <span style="color:Red;display:inline;" class="blink">I am on the job market now!</span> I am looking for Applied Scientist/Research SDE/Research Engineering internships (Summer 2023) and full-time opportunities (Spring 2024).
 I wish to use my experience in building robust large-scale systems for big-data analytics and my skills in producitizing high-quality research, to contribute to the very-large databases community as well as drive products to their north star.
 Please reach out to me if your team or organization has any openings.

+Note: This site is a work in progress!
+Will be complete soon.
 <style>
   .blink {
   animation: blink 1s step-start infinite;